Louis1351/Spline-Objects-Tool-UE4/README.md

 ![](https://github.com/Louis1351/Spline-Objects-Tool/blob/master/Images/pres2.PNG)

 # How to install<h3>
+### More Details

 # Spline Settings<h3>
 ![](https://github.com/Louis1351/Spline-Objects-Tool/blob/master/Images/Spline_Settings.PNG)
-* Type -
+* Type - To select the current object.
-* Close -
+* Close - To close the spline.
-* Follow Direction -
+* Follow Direction - Each object changes their rotation corresponding to the spline's direction.
-* Inverse Direction -
+* Inverse Direction - To invert the spline's direction.
-* Is Snapping -
+* Is Snapping - Points Of the spline snap to the nearest StaticMesh.
-* Is Align to surface -
+* Is Align to surface - Each object has
 * Snapping Radius -

 # Objects Settings<h3>